 The formula (and I'm sure you've probably seen this before) is this: ½(Lbs) = fl. oz

 Half as many pounds as you weigh

-Is the number of ounces to drink per day.
+equals number of ounces to drink per day.

-The takeaway message is this: proper hydration truly is the primary building block of preventive maintenance and holistic health and wellness.
+The takeaway message is this: proper hydration truly IS the primary building block of preventive maintenance and holistic health and wellness.
 Mic drop.